Actions API

 // Reply to comment

-const reply = await api.actions.post({
+const reply = await api.actions.create({

 type: 'CMNT',